sapcc/absent-metrics-operator/README.md

   severity: info
 annotations:
   summary: missing $metric
-  description: The metric $metric is missing
+  description: The metric '$metric' is missing
 ```

 Consider the metric `limes_successful_scrapes:rate5m` with tier `os` and